wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

     ---

     Between these two steps, so after successfully deploying the new code to production and before migrating the production database data, your app will not be working completely: new users will be able to sign up, but existing users won't be able to log in, and already logged in users will be logged out.
 Once you do the second step, migrating the production database data, it will all be back to normal.

-    You will likely want to keep the time between the two steps as short as you can (but not so short that you start doing step two before step one has finished).
-Make sure you know exactly what each step involves before doing them for real to eliminate any surprises.
-Especially the second step, which is a bit more complex.
+You will likely want to keep the time between the two steps as short as you can.

     ---

-    - **First step:** deploy the new code (client and server), either via `wasp deploy` (i.e. `wasp deploy fly deploy`) or manually.
+    - **First step: deploy the new code** (client and server), either via `wasp deploy` (i.e. `wasp deploy fly deploy`) or manually.

       Check our [Deployment docs](advanced/deployment/overview.md) for more details.

-    - **Second step:** run the migration scripts on the production database.
+    - **Second step: run the data migration functions** on the production database.

       You can do this by calling the API endpoints you defined in the previous step, just like you did locally.
 You can call the endpoint by visiting the URL in your browser, or by using a tool like `curl` or Postman.